CodeYourFuture/fundamentals-blockly/exercises/button_variables_state.md

 We can give this value a label like `click_count` and refer to `click_count` when we need to get the number of clicks.
 In programming, we call this label a variable.

 ℹ️ A variable is a label for some value.

+In this exercise, we're going to create a variable `click_count` and update it when a user clicks on a particular button.

 We'll start with a button (`<button>`) that a user has clicked 0 times, in the static html.